magdakura/product-writing/design-challenges/improve-Macys.md

 **3. Outfit creator**

--   Browse user-created outfits - filterable by hight, size and body type
+-   Browse user-created outfits - filterable by height, size and body type

 -   Create your avatar - upload a face shot, choose a hairstyle and enter your body measurements.